“All the men come in these plaaaces,” Melissa sang, as she drunkenly danced around her sitting room, “And the men are all the same”.

 Suddenly she began to wonder why so many Irish women’s favourite song was about the broken dreams of a prostitute.

-So she sat down to pour herself another one and reflect on how Turner’s downbeat tale of prostitution and defeat, had somehow replaced I Will Survive, Gloria Gaynor’s upbeat female empowerment-anthem.
+As she poured another one, she reflected on how Turner’s downbeat tale of prostitution and defeat, had somehow replaced Gloria Gaynor’s upbeat female empowerment-anthem, I Will Survive.